digital-asset/daml/docs/source/getting-started/new-quickstart.rst

     ./daml-start.sh

-This compiles the DAML component of the project and starts a DAML "Sandbox" ledger for the app.
+This compiles the DAML component of the project and starts a DAML *Sandbox* ledger for the app.
 The ledger in this case is stored in the Sandbox application memory; it is not a persistent storage but is useful for testing and development.
 We will let the Sandbox continue to run in order to serve requests from the UI, which result in changes to the in-memory ledger.